K-Balaji/BalaNotes/README.md

 # Bala Notes
 ## About
 Bala Notes is an open source note taking app.
-It is registered under the MIT License.
+It is licensed under the MIT License.

 ## Screenshots
 ![Screenshot 1](./screenshots/Screenshot.png)